 He then served a graduate internship at Duke University where he worked in the athletic department.

-In 2004, Keenist was inducted into the Elizabeth Forward High School Hall of Fame in his hometown of Elizabeth, Pa., and was a member of the school’s Class of 1976.
+In 2004, Keenist, who was a member of the school’s graduating class of 1976, was inducted into the Elizabeth Forward High School Hall of Fame in his hometown of Elizabeth, Pa.

 In 2006, Keenist was awarded a medal of merit by Ohio’s Alumni Association, which annually honors alumni who have distinguished themselves in their respective professions.

-Among his philanthropic endeavors, Keenist works closely with Lions Hall of Fame tight end Charlie Sanders and his foundation’s Have a Heart, Save a Life program that raises awareness and funding for the detection of potentially serious heart conditions in young athletes’ through free heart screenings.
+Among his philanthropic endeavors, Keenist is on the Board of Directors of The Charlie Sanders Foundation.
+Keenist worked closely with Sanders, the Lions Hall of Fame tight end who passed away this past July, to execute the Have a Heart, Save a Life program that raises awareness and funding for the detection of potentially serious heart conditions in young athletes’ through free heart screenings.
 Keenist is also on the Board of Directors for Team Joseph, a local charity fighting Duchene Muscular Dystrophy.

 Keenist, 57, lives in Oxford with his wife Cindy and their three children: sons, Billy and Christopher, and daughter, Lindsay.
 He is a member of Oxford High School’s Athletic Boosters and Oxford’s Turf Committee.
 He also has served on the Oxford School District’s Strategic Planning Committee, and for seven years serving parts of three terms on Oxford’s School Board.Both sons, Billy and Christopher, played college football at Adrian (Mich.)
 College.
 Billy is a teacher and assistant football coach at Troy Athens high School.
 Christopher is an assistant basketball coach at Oxford High School.

 Two more members of Laken Tomlinson’s family became United States citizens this offseason, and Laken is in the process of being the last member of his immediate family to join them.